TheRealAnonymous008/quartz/content/details/machine learning/applications/AI in Education.md

 * Deep Natural Language Understanding and Automatic Feedback Generation for Intelligent Tutoring in Basic Electricity and Electronics. [^Dzikovska_2014]
 	* Introduces Beetle II - a rule-based system that facilitates learning for a complex topic (electronics) by allowing students to experiment and by giving elaborative feedback via a symbolic NLP system coupled with domain knowledge.

-[^Dzikovska_2014]: Dzikovska, M., Steinhauser, N., Farrow, E., Moore, J., & Campbell, G. (2014).
-[BEETLE II: Deep Natural Language Understanding and Automatic Feedback Generation for Intelligent Tutoring in Basic Electricity and Electronics](https://doi.org/10.1007/s40593-014-0017-9)
+[^Dzikovska_2014]: Dzikovska, M., et al.  [BEETLE II: Deep Natural Language Understanding and Automatic Feedback Generation for Intelligent Tutoring in Basic Electricity and Electronics](https://doi.org/10.1007/s40593-014-0017-9)

 * Robot Tutoring: On the Feasibility of Using Cognitive Systems as Tutors in Introductory Programming Education: A Teaching Experiment [^Muller_2018]
 	* Cognitive systems like IBM Watson can only replace tutors (used to answer common questions) in a limited fashion, especially when they are deterministic, and unable to infer intent.